This Is Our Firstborn Daughter Alara’s Story

 Chapter Four: Missed Warnings

-At twenty-eight weeks, on March 13, 2025, at 9:00 PM, I accidentally fell outside while walking to my car.
-I twisted my ankle and immediately began having contractions.
+At twenty-eight weeks pregnant, on March 13, 2025, around 9:00 PM, I twisted my ankle and I fell outside while walking to my car.
+Almost immediately, the contractions started.

 We went to the hospital to be safe.

-They attempted to contact my OB and high-risk team.
+They tried to reach my OB and high-risk care team—but no one answered.

-You were extremely active on the monitors.
-The nurses joked, “Does she ever sleep?”
+Meanwhile, you were incredibly active on the monitors.
+The nurses even joked, “Does she ever sleep?”

 Chapter Five: The Night Everything Shifted